kangrongji/cubical-classics/README.md

 We are open to advices and contributions!

-### Dependence
+### Dependency
-This library depends on the [standard library of Cubical Agda](https://github.com/agda/cubical), keeping up with the newest (yet maybe not publicly released) version.
+Depend on [standard library of Cubical Agda](https://github.com/agda/cubical), keeping up with the newest (maybe not publicly released yet) version.